yuguangdang/ai_movie_frontend/README.md

 The APP combines various AI technologies such as natural language processing, computer vision, and text-to-speech to create a unique and personalized user experience.
 It could potentially be used for various purposes such as entertainment, education, or marketing.

+<h1>Architecture</h1>
+The front-end is built with React and Redux and the back-end is a RESTful API built with NodeJS and Express, communicating with various APIs such as ChatGPT, Dalle 2, and FakeYou.

 <h1>Workflow</h1>

 <h3>Intro info</h3>